EjiroLaurelD/cicd-kubernetes-project/README.md

 - I got a letsencrypt acme certificate using Kubernetes certificate manager and used nginx controller to route traffic from the network load balancer created in the cluster to route 53.
 -
+- I deployed my apps to the cluster provisoned using the Jenkins pipeline script.
 - Below are url of the apps deployed

 - [Portfolio](https://portfolio.ejirolaureld.me)